kshetline/tubular_time_tzdb/README.md

 `async function getTzData(options: TzOptions = {}): Promise<any>`

-This function returns an object containing encoded timezone information for a set of timezones, and other timezone set metadata.
+This function returns an object (or string — only `TzFormat.JSON` format can be returned as an object) containing encoded timezone information for a set of timezones, and other timezone set metadata.
 This data is in a format meant to be consumed by the `@tubular/time` package.

 Here is a truncated sample of this data: